 - Chronic fatigue syndrome/ME

 - Physical abuse

 Reduced fees are available for students and/or those on low income.

 |Face to face counselling:||Yes|

-I offer daytime and evening appointments Monday to Thursday and have availability on Sunday afternoons.
+I offer daytime and evening appointments Sunday to Wednesday.